 Get massage therapy, with concentration on back massage techniques, as often as you can afford to get massage.
 It helps to ease the pain and avoid excessive pain medications.

 Find a massage therapist who specializes in Craniosacral Therapy or has experience working with patients who have spine disorders.

 This DVD, Cranial Sacral Massage Therapy helps you learn 22 Basic and Advanced Craniosacral Techniques in the comfort of your home and is taught in 13 lessons by an instructor of this therapy, Mary Sullivan.

 This is a clip of that DVD:

-Spinal Stenosis pain can be reduced with regular massage therapy sessions, and a professional massage practitioner who has training in Craniosacral techniques.
+Spinal Stenosis pain symptoms can be reduced with regular massage therapy sessions, and a professional massage practitioner who has training in Craniosacral techniques.